lhami/flavor-fetcher/README.md

 - `src/data/100_2021-04-20 10_38_24.203316_3_epochs_re-run_model.h5` - The exact network trained and used in the paper ["Sensory Descriptor Analysis of Whisky Lexicons through the Use of Deep Learning"](https://doi.org/10.3390/foods10071633).
 Necessary to make predictions using `src/makepredictions.py`.
 - `src/data/100_2021-04-20 10_38_24.203316_3_epochs_re-run_model.json` - A settings file that should be saved and distributed alongside the trained model in order to specify the `CONTEXT_WINDOW_SIZE` and `GLOVE_EMBEDDING_DIMENSIONS` used to train the model so predictions can be made on appropriately-shaped data.
 - `src/data/Example Whiskey Reviews.csv` - A data file containing one row per token in 100 selected reviews from the [Whiskycast](https://whiskycast.com/tastingnotes/) and [WhiskyAdvocate](https://www.whiskyadvocate.com/ratings-and-reviews/) websites, used for prediction.
 Tokenization and annotation done using SpaCy through CleanNLP.
 Only the fields `upos`, `token`, `doc_id`, `sid`, and `tid` are used.
 It also contains the predictions as calculated by the provided LSTM on our machine (`expected_prediction`), so you can confirm the package is working as intended.

+## Citing this Package
+If you use this package in any published work, please cite the associated publication:

+Miller, C.; Hamilton, L.; Lahne, J. 2021.
+Sensory Descriptor Analysis of Whisky Lexicons through the Use of Deep Learning. *Foods* 10(7), 1633. https://doi.org/10.3390/foods10071633